 For the deed of variation to be valid, it is essential that you bear in mind the following requirements.

-- The deed of variation must be in writing in the form of a ‘deed’.
-As mentioned above, this means that everyone signing the will (the beneficiaries affected by the change) must each sign the deed in the presence of a witness.
-Each witness should be someone that is independent and not a family member of any signatory or another beneficiary under the will that is being changed.
+1. The deed of variation must be in writing in the form of a ‘deed’.
+As mentioned above, this means that everyone signing the deed of variation (i.e. generally only the beneficiaries affected by the change) must each sign the document in the presence of a witness.
+Each witness should be:

-- The deed making the change to the will must be completed within two years of the death of the deceased, as we mention above.
+3. You must make the deed making the change to the will within two years of the death of the deceased.
+(We mention this above.)

-A further point to bear in mind is that if the change to the will results in more Inheritance Tax becoming payable, then the executors must notify HM Revenue and Customs within six months of the date of the deed of variation, and send HMRC a copy of the deed.
+A further point to bear in mind is that if the change to the will results in more Inheritance Tax becoming payable (this is unusual), then the executors must notify HM Revenue and Customs within six months of the date of the deed of variation, and send HMRC a copy of the deed.

 More information on changing a will after death can be found on the government’s website.